imbo/imbo/docs/usage/configuration.rst

 Storage drivers are responsible for storing the original images you put into imbo.
 Like with the database driver it is not possible to simply switch a driver without having migration scripts available to move the stored images.
 Choose a driver with care.

 In the sample configuration file the :ref:`default-storage-driver` storage driver is used.
-Which storage driver to use is specified in the ``driver`` part of the ``storage`` array in the configuration file.
-The driver can be specified in two different ways:
+Which storage driver to use is specified in the ``storage`` key in the configuration array:

-1) By specifying the fully qualified class name of the storage driver to use, along with parameters that will be passed to the constructor of the driver:

 .. code-block:: php
     :linenos: